imguolao/monaco-vue/README.md

 ### `Editor` Component

-Just introduce the `Editor` component and use it.
+Just import the `Editor` component and use it.

 ```js
 import { defineComponent } from 'vue'